corpsinhere/ScrollingCounter/addons/ScrollingCounter/ScrollingCounterReadMe.txt

 	-- An image can also be dropped on a ScrollingCounter node in the editor via the exported digit_image variable

+Demo: You can run the demo scene in godot or on itch: https://corpsinhere.itch.io/scrollingcounter

 Acknowledgments:

 - Werewolf digit image created by Graham Chaffee (http://www.purplepanthertattoos.com/)